Physical Therapist Assistant Application Process

 PTA Program Application Status

-The PTA Program application period for 2020 has closed.
-Applications are being processed and acceptance letters will go out in early June.
-You can submit an application for 2021 starting September 1, 2020 through the deadline date of May 10, 2021.
-Any revisions or updates to the process will be posted on the PTA website.Read more
+All acceptance and alternate letters were sent to applicants via USPS on Wednesday, June 10, 2020.
+If you do not receive a letter in a few days, please email the Department Chair.
+You can submit an application for the 2021 application cycle starting September 1, 2020 through the deadline date of May 10, 2021.
+Any revisions or updates to the application process for next year will be posted on the PTA website.Read more

 Anatomy and Physiology I Assessment Testing Suspended for Summer and Fall 2020 Registration Only